Owning your own home has always been part of living the American Dream.

 6 – Pros and Cons of Using a Contractor

 If you research whether or not you should hire a contractor, also referred to as a home builder, you find many different opinions.

 Many people use a home builder to do most of the construction work, but let’s take a quick look at a few pros and cons of using a contractor:

-- Hiring a reputable contractor removes most of the stress off your shoulders.
+- Hiring a reputable contractor takes the load off your shoulders.

 - A good contractor brings a team of experts to work on your house.

-- Work often progresses faster because a contractor schedules the work.
+- Work often progresses faster because a contractor schedules it out.

-- You will have all your questions answered about the process.
+- You can get all your questions about the process answered.

 - Hiring a bad contractor can cause construction or timeline issues.